Pix2seq: A Language Modeling Framework for Object Detection: The framework

 \paragraph{Architecture} We use an encoder-decoder architecture.
 The encoder can be a general image encoder that perceives pixels and encodes them into hidden representations, such as a ConvNet~\citep{lecun1989backpropagation,krizhevsky2012imagenet,he2016deep}, Transformer~\citep{vaswani2017attention,dosovitskiy2020image}, or their combination~\citep{carion2020end}.
 For generation we use a Transformer decoder, widely used in modern language modeling~\citep{radford2018improving,raffel2019exploring}.
 It generates one token at a time, conditioned on the preceding tokens and the encoded image representation.
 This removes the complexity and customization in architectures of modern object detectors, e.g., bounding box proposal and regression, since tokens are generated from a single vocabulary with a softmax.

 \paragraph{Objective} Similar to language modeling, \pts is trained to predict tokens, given an image and preceding tokens, with a maximum likelihood loss, i.e.,

-where ${\bm x}$ is a given image, $\bm y$ and $\tilde{\bm y}$ are associated input and target sequences, respectively, and $L$ is the target sequence length.
-In standard language modeling, $\bm y$ and $\tilde{\bm y}$ are the same.
+where ${\bm x}$ is a given image, $\bm y$ and $\tilde{\bm y}$ are input and target sequences associated with $\bm x$, and $L$ is the target sequence length. $\bm y$ and $\tilde{\bm y}$ are identical in the standard language modeling setup, but they can also be different (as in our later augmented sequence construction).
 Also, $\bm w_j$ is a pre-assigned weight for $j$-th token in the sequence.
 We set $\bm w_j=1, \forall j$, however it would be possible to weight tokens by their types (e.g., coordinate vs class tokens), or by the size of the corresponding object.

 \paragraph{Inference} At inference time, we sample tokens from model likelihood, i.e., $P({\bm y}_j|{\bm x}, {\bm y}_{1:j-1})$.
-This can be done by either taking the token with largest likelihood ($\argmax$ sampling), or using other stochastic sampling techniques.
+This can be done by either taking the token with the largest likelihood ($\argmax$ sampling), or using other stochastic sampling techniques.
 We find that using nucleus sampling~\citep{holtzman2019curious} leads to higher recall than $\argmax$ sampling (Appendix \ref{sec:inference}).
 The sequence ends when the EOS token is generated.
 Once the sequence is generated, it is straight-forward to extract and de-quantize the object descriptions (i.e., obtaining the predicted bounding boxes and class labels).